Roles & Responsibilities

 County Revenue Authority

 The Board of Supervisors can raise local revenue by imposing or increasing a tax, an assessment or a fee.
 Each of these local revenue sources has its own constitutional and statutory authority and unique laws governing its use.
-A county can only impose those taxes, assessments and fees which the Legislature or the Constitution allow the County to impose and which are approved by either a simple or two-thirds majority of local voters per Propositions 13 and 62.
+A county can only impose those taxes, assessments, and fees which the Legislature or the Constitution allow the County to impose and which are approved by either a simple or two-thirds majority of local voters per Propositions 13 and 62.

-There are important differences between taxes, assessments and fees.
+There are important differences between taxes, assessments, and fees.
 A tax is an involuntary charge against an individual or landowner which pays for public services regardless of the taxpayer's benefit.
 An assessment is an involuntary charge on land which pays for public improvements or services which directly benefits the taxpayer.
 All revenue generated by an assessment must be used for the improvements or services specified.
 A fee is a voluntary charge on an individual which cannot exceed the reasonable cost of providing the service.

 After the California Supreme Court ruled in Guardino (12 / 95), a Board of Supervisors may not impose new taxes without a vote of the people.
 Subject to a vote, a Board may impose a utility users tax, a business license tax and a transient occupancy tax (hotel or bed tax).
 If the proceeds from these taxes are designated for general purposes, majority voter approval is required.
 If the tax proceeds are restricted to special purposes, two-thirds voter approval is required.
-The Board has authority to impose taxes only within the unincorporated area.
+The Board has the authority to impose taxes only within the unincorporated area.
 Proposition 218, passed in November 1996, applies additional constraints to county taxing authority, as well as fees and assessments.

 If a Board of Supervisors decides to impose or increase a specific tax, assessment, or fee, it must follow proper notice and hearing requirements.
 There are different posting and disclosure requirements for each of these types of local revenue sources.
 The Board asks both the clerk of the Board and the county counsel at the beginning of the process to ensure that it follows all public hearing and disclosure requirements.

 In its quasi-judicial role, the Board of Supervisors may settle claims made against the County and may examine and audit the accounts of all County officers as they relate to the management and disbursement of funds.
-The Board of Supervisors also sits as a quasi-judicial body in the case of appeals of land use decisions and tax issues (i.e., may sit as assessment appeals board to decide questions regarding the value of property).
+The Board of Supervisors also sits as a quasi-judicial body in the case of appeals of land use decisions and tax issues (i.e., may sit as assessment appeals board to decide questions regarding the value of the property).

 Other Duties - Intergovernmental Relations